Presbyopia is an eye condition which normally sets in when we reach 40.

 In essence, it stops the lenses in our eyes from focusing on objects which are close to us.
 This makes it difficult to do close up work such as reading.

-To correct presbyopia, there are a range of options available.
+To correct this condition, there is a range of options available.
 These involve wearing glasses or contact lenses or surgery.

-Glasses and Contact Lenses as Treatment for Presbyopia
+Glasses and Contact Lenses as a Form of Treatment

 Bifocal and Progressive Lenses

 The most common form of treatment for the eye condition is to wear glasses or contact lenses.

 Often, the lenses will be either bifocal or progressive addition lenses.
 Unlike bifocals, progressive or multifocal lenses do not have a visible line between the near and distance correction parts.
 These types of prescription lenses accommodate distance vision and bring close up objects into focus.
 This not only helps you see generally but relieves the eye strain which leads to headaches and other discomforts.

 It could be the case that your condition is mild, and you only need to wear glasses when you perform close up work such as reading.
 If you wear contacts for distance vision only, often you may be prescribed reading glasses to work in conjunction with your contact lenses.

 As this condition tends to get worse over time, our prescription changes and so do our corrective lens treatment needs.

 There is a range of surgical procedures which can be used to treat presbyopia.